GrilloPress/blog/source/2023-11-16-clear-about-the-shifts.html.markdown

 Successfully selling things is about making it as easy as possible for those actively looking.
 Or to stand out as the best option for those people.
 And then trying to shift the inactive people into some activity.

-For those with inactive interest, showing  the possibility of your product to improve things.
+For those with inactive interest, it's about showing the possibility of your product to improve things.
 To answer their need.
+That it is possible to do THAT thing.
+Or solve THAT issue.

-For those with inactive disinterest, to get them to pay attention and answer a question.
+For those with inactive disinterest, it's about getting them to pay attention and answer a question.
 Are you sure this isn’t for you?
 Don’t you need this?

 For proactive disinterest.
 That can sound like a terrible place.
 But you’ve got people’s notice.
 Maybe your service isn’t for them.
 But it’s a chance to do something.
 It’s harder to shift their perceptions because they come with some.
 But understanding those people means you can tailor your service to respond to what they currently think your service lacks.

 <figure class="noir right fig-right" style="border: 1px solid black;">
     <img src="/images/all the people all the places.jpeg" alt="Artwork.
 Many people in blue.
 Searching looking for things.
 Looking for all the people and places amongst mountains of sticky notes - By Andrew Duckworth"/>